 - if the QFI associated with the downlink packet is different from the QFI associated with the UE derived QoS rule, the UE shall update this UE derived QoS rule with the new QFI.

 NOTE 2: Non-3GPP ANs does not need N2 signalling to enable Reflective QoS.
 Non 3GPP accesses are expected to send transparently the QFI and RQI to the UE.
 If the UPF does not include the RQI, no UE derived QoS rule will be generated.
 If RQI is included to assist the UE to trigger an update of the UE derived QoS rule, the reception of PDU for a QFI restarts the RQ Timer.

-Upon timer expiry associated with a UE derived QoS rule the UE deletes the corresponding UE derived QoS rule.
+NOTE 2a: When PDU Set Parameters are applied for the QoS flow, UE uses the same UE derived QoS rule for all PDUs of a PDU Set.Upon timer expiry associated with a UE derived QoS rule the UE deletes the corresponding UE derived QoS rule.

 When the 5GC determines not to use Reflective QoS for a specific SDF any longer: